Our views of faith and transcendence are undergoing rapid and radical change

 As presumptuous as this may sound to some, we have gained a stronger stewardship over our understanding of God.

 It’s worth pointing out the enormous gifts that have been conferred on Homo sapiens, not only by evolution, namely in terms of how it contributed to human consciousness, but also by the NHE, which influenced significantly the development and enhancement of consciousness.
-But these advanced have also imposed an enormous psychological burden on humanity, because the expanded perspectivity afforded by our highly evolved consciousness has encumbered us not only with an awareness of our mortality but also with an appreciation for all the acute risks bound up in all aspects of life.
-For countless millions of human beings across the ages, this awareness has imposed tremendous psychological suffering, expressed in neuroses and even psychoses.
+But these advances have also imposed an enormous psychological burden on humanity, because the expanded perspective afforded by our highly evolved consciousness has not only reinforced the sense of our mortality but also our appreciation for all the acute risks bound up in all aspects of life.
+For countless millions of human beings across the ages, the expanded consciousness afforded the growth of our exoskeleton has imposed tremendous psychological suffering, expressed in neuroses and even psychoses and the expanded substance abuse often associated with them.

 Under the circumstances, is it little wonder why religion and spirituality have been improvised across eons to fill this void and to become an integral part of our exoskeleton?